Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 Although you cannot own ideas or thoughts, you can protect them by keeping them to yourself.

 Sharing your fantastic business idea, marketing or sales plan, product names, or product ideas can be risky.
 Why?
-They could be “stolen” or inspire the person you share them with to do what you want—in their own way—or precisely like that in their own business.
+They could be “stolen” or inspire the person you share them with to do what you want—in their way—or precisely like that in their own business.

 So, it is crucial to be cautious…